 Suggested Computer Equipment: Art students are encouraged to choose a Macintosh computer since all software and instruction in relevant areas occurs on a Macintosh platform.
 Adobe CS6 and related software is available at the Wheaton College Bookstore for a discounted price.

-Chair, Associate Professor David Hooker
+Professor: David Hooker

 - Art Major with a Studio Art Concentration